black-sliver/evermizer/MW-ROADMAP.md

 * Alchemy spots: 1bit per spell, so we can map 1:1; this needs to be bit-accessible by scripts
 * Call bead visibility; this will be written by ASM code
+  * FIXME: for chaos the tracker will still have to read mapping from ROM
   * either 4x4 bits: full enum for each slot -> tracker only reads these 2B
     * Unknown
     * FE